William Friese-Greene: Legacy

 Premises in Brighton's Middle Street where Friese-Greene had a workshop for several years are often wrongly described as his home.
 They bear a plaque in a 1924 design by Eric Gill commemorating Friese-Greene's achievements, wrongly stating that it is the place where he invented cinematography.
 The plaque was unveiled by Michael Redgrave, who had appeared in The Magic Box, in September 1951.
 A modern office building a few yards away is named Friese-Greene House.
 Other plaques include the 1930s Odeon Cinema in Kings Road, Chelsea, London, with its iconic façade, which carries high upon it a large sculpted head-and-shoulders medallion of "William Friese-Greene" and his years of birth and death.
 There are busts of him at Pinewood Studios and Shepperton Studios.

 In 2006 the BBC ran a series of programmes called The Lost World of Friese-Greene, presented by Dan Cruickshank about Claude Friese-Greene's road trip from Land's End to John o' Groats, entitled The Open Road, which he filmed from 1924 to 1926 using The Friese-Greene Natural Colour Process.
-Modern television production techniques meant they were able to remove the problems of flickering and colour fringing around moving objects, which Kinemacolor and this process had when projected.
-The result was a unique view of Britain in colour in the mid-1920s.
+The British Film Institute then worked on a new version, using post-production techniques to reduce the problems of flickering and colour fringing around moving objects, which Kinemacolor and this process had when projected.
+The result was a unique view of Britain in colour in the mid-1920s and extracts of it continue to frequently circulate virally on social media.

-William Friese-Greene was more or less banished to obscurity by film historians from 1955 onwards, but new research is rehabilitating him, giving a better understanding of his achievements and influence on the technical development of cinema.